Moving to a nursing home

 What are your rights?

-Before you go into residential care, a contract of care is agreed between you, or a family member acting on your behalf, and the nursing home.
+Before you go into residential care, a contract of care is agreed between you and the nursing home.
 This sets out the terms and conditions of your care and must include details of the services to be provided and the fees to be paid.
-This is an important document and it should be carefully considered before it is signed.
-If you are not happy with the service you or your family member is receiving, you should firstly compare what you are getting to what you have signed up to in the contract of care.
+You can read about what to look out for in the contract of care.

 How can you complain about a nursing home?